-High Impact Business Investment Credit - A credit of .5 percent (.005) of the basis of qualified property placed in service in Illinois by you during your tax year as a "High Impact Business," certified as such by the Illinois Department of Commerce and Community Affairs.
-This credit is available only after you have met the minimum investment required by the Illinois Enterprise Zone Act.

-Jobs Tax Credit - A credit of \$500 per eligible employee hired to work in an Illinois enterprise zone or foreign trade zone (sub-zone) during your preceding tax year.
-If you hired eligible employees during the current year, credit cannot be claimed until the subsequent year's return is filed.
+- High Impact Business Investment Credit A credit of .5 percent (.005) of the basis of qualified property placed in service in Illinois by you during your tax year as a "High Impact Business," certified as such by the Illinois Department of Commerce and Community Affairs.
+This credit is available only after you have met the minimum investment required by the Illinois Enterprise Zone Act. - Jobs Tax Credit A credit of \$500 per eligible employee hired to work in an Illinois enterprise zone or foreign trade zone/sub-zone during your preceding tax year.
+If you hired eligible employees during the tax year, credit cannot be claimed until the subsequent year's return is filed. - Enterprise Zone Investment Credit - A credit of .5 percent (.005) of the basis of qualified property placed in service in an Illinois enterprise zone during the tax year. - Training Expense Credit A credit of 1.6 percent (.016) of all federally deducted amounts that were paid or accrued for educational or vocational training in semitechnical or technical fields or semi-skilled or skilled fields (on behalf of all persons employed by you in Illinois or Illinois residents employed outside of Illinois).

+l Lines 4c and 4d Worksheet ı a b Write your net replacement tax from Form IL-1041, Part III, Line 7.
+Residents .
+Write "1." а l Nonresidents.
+Write the decimal from Illinois Schedule NR, l Part III, Line 3. b l Multiply Line a by Line b. С l d Multiply Line c by 3% (.03).
+This is your credit for the current year. l Write also on Part IV, Line 4c. d l е Write the amount of credit being carried forward, if any.
+This amount l comes from the 1997 Lines 4c and 4d Worksheet, Line j. l Write also on Part IV, Line 4d. е l f Add Lines d and e. f l g Write the amount from Form IL-1041, Part IV, Line 3. g l h Write the total amount from Form IL-1041, Part IV, Lines 4a and 4b. h ١ i Subtract Line h from Line g. i l i Subtract Line i from Line f.
+If Line i is larger than Line f, write "0." ١ • This is the amount of credit you may carry to a succeeding year's ١ return.
+(Do not write this amount on your current year return.) i ١ (20 mot mile and amount on your outlone your rotain) ,

+Page 6 of 8 IL-1041 Instructions (R-12/98)

+- Research and Development Credit -

-Enterprise Zone Investment Credit - A credit of .5 percent (.005) of the basis of qualified property placed in service in an Illinois enterprise zone during the tax year.
+A credit of 6.5 percent (.065) of the

-Training Expense Credit - A credit of 1.6 percent (.016) of all federally deducted amounts that were paid or accrued for educational or vocational training in semitechnical or technical fields or semi-skilled or skilled fields (on behalf of all persons employed by you in Illinois or Illinois residents employed outside of Illinois).

-Research and Development Credit - A credit of 6.5 percent (.065) of the qualifying expenditures for increasing research activities conducted in Illinois, and which would be allowable under IRC, Section 41, as in effect before P.L.
+qualifying expenditures for increasing

+research activities conducted in Illinois,

+and which would be allowable under IRC,

+Section 41, as in effect before P.L.
 101-239.

-Environmental Remediation Tax Credit - A credit of 25 percent (.25) of the amount of unreimbursed eligible remediation costs in excess of \$100,000 per site.
+- Environmental Remediation Tax Credit - A credit of 25 percent (.25) of the amount of unreimbursed eligible remediation costs in excess of \$100,000 per site.
 However, the \$100,000 threshold does not apply to sites certified by the Illinois Department of Commerce and Community Affairs (DCCA).
-These costs cannot include any approved eligible remediations costs that are deducted under the provisions of the IRC.
 To claim this credit, you must have received approval of the unreimbursed eligible remediation costs from the Illinois EPA.
 The credit must be claimed in the tax year in which the Illinois EPA approval is granted.
 The maximum credit you may claim is \$40,000 annually, with a maximum total of \$150,000 per site.